Advertisements

 • Recreation

-From the list mentioned, the major things you cannot do without are Rentals, food, and drinks.
-The cost of accommodation in Germany ranges from city to city.
-A student will most likely need books and stationery if the books are not available online.
+From the list mentioned, the major things you cannot do without is Rentals, food and drinks.
+Cost of accommodation in Germany ranges from city to city.
+A student will most likely need books and stationary if the books are not available online.

 As for recreation, it’s probably not something to maintain on a monthly basis, especially if you are on a relatively tight budget.
 Transportation would depend on a lot of factors including proximity from home to school.

-But all in all, Germany is considered one of the best places to study abroad if looking for a relatively economical alternative while still studying from one of the top universities abroad.
+But all in all, germany is considered one of the best places to study abroad if looking for a relatively economical alternative while still studying from one of the top university abroad.